anticomputer/ovpn-mode/README.md

 Mode buffer and emacs exit:

-On `ovpn-mode' buffer kill you will be presented with the option to tear down all active vpn sessions.
-If you opt out, then your session state will be retained and available for your next `ovpn-mode' session as long as emacs remains running.
+On ovpn-mode buffer kill you will be presented with the option to tear down all active vpn sessions.
+If you opt out, then your session state will be retained and available for your next ovpn-mode session as long as emacs remains running.
 On emacs exit, all active vpn sessions are explicitly torn down.

 Managing multiple directory states: